-If your radio is programmed for Talkback Scan, any PTT transmission that occurs while a channel is active or while scan hold time remains, will be on the transmit frequency of the received channel.
-The 'RX' indicator will be shown in the display while scan hold time remains.
+If your radio is programmed for Talkback Scan, press PTT while a channel is active or while scan delay time remains, you will be responding on the transmit frequency of the received channel.
+The 'RX' indicator will be shown in the display while scan delay time remains.